 Cryptosporidium inactivation is reported as Performance Ratio (PR) to avoid confusion with the regulatory requirements.
 A PR of 1 demonstrates inactivation of 99% of Cryptosporidium based on site-specific data.
-PR was maintained above 1 at all times the plant was providing water into the distribution system.
 CT calculation for Giardia is conservative; subsequently, more inactivation occurs than is being reported.
 Compliance with the Giardia standard is expressed as percent of required CT achieved; 100% is the minimum allowed.

-On November 1, Train A was shut down, isolated, dechlorinated and drained to allow maintenance and other work to be completed.
-On November 30, MWRA began filling Train A. It will be disinfected using American Water Works Association standards before being placed back into service.
-CT was met each day in November, as well as every day for the last year.
+On November 7, Train A was shut down, isolated, dechlorinated and drained to allow maintenance and other work to be completed.
+Train A is expected to be offline for approximately 12 weeks.